HomeDealsChatCheckupSearch

 Action plan for maximum savings

-1. Immediate Action: Compare current deals before October price cap increase
+1. Immediate Action: Compare current deals now, before the expected October 2026 cap rise

 3. Usage Optimisation: Implement energy-saving measures alongside supplier switching